Mixing It Up: Exploring Mixer Networks for Irregular Multivariate Time Series Forecasting: IMTS-Mixer

 Let $A_{:,d} = (a_{1,d}, \ldots, a_{N_c,d})$ and $H_{:,d} = (h_{1,d}, \ldots, h_{N_c,d})$ denote the $d$-th column across the $N_c$ elements of $A$ and $H$, respectively.
 The final channel embedding is then computed as:

 This yields a fixed-size vector per channel, where each dimension is an importance-weighted average over time.

-While one can have channel-specific parameters in $f_\textsc{ote}$ and $f_\textsc{wa}$ we allow to share the parameters to reduce the number of parameters.
+While one can have channel-specific parameters in $f_\textsc{ote}$ and $f_\textsc{wa}$ we allow to share these weights among channels.

 \paragraph{Channel Bias.} Since the embedding MLPs are shared across all channels, global channel-specific information may be lost.
 To address this, we introduce a \emph{channel bias} vector $b_c \in \mathbb{R}^D$ for each channel $c$, composed of learnable parameters.
-The final channel encoding is computed as:
+The final channel encoding is computed as: $Z_c^+ = Z_c + b_c \in \mathbb{R}^D$.
 This allows the model to retain per-channel identity and compensate for missing patterns or context.
 In the case where a channel $c$ is missing (i.e., $X_c$ is empty), we define $Z_c := 0$ so that the output $Z_c^+ = b_c$ contains only the bias information.

 \paragraph{Comparison with Existing Architectures.} Several prior models such as SeFT~\cite{Horn2020.Set}, Tripletformer~\cite{Yalavarthi2023.Tripletformer}, and GraFITi~\cite{Yalavarthi2023.Forecasting} use attention-based mechanisms over IMTS observations, where the aggregation is performed via a softmax-weighted sum of encoded tuples.
 These methods compute weights through the scaled dot-product of learned queries and keys, following the standard attention framework~\cite{Vaswani2017.Attention}.